mripv6/piperInstall/README.md

 data set and copy everying from the my-training/wav directory to the dataset directory.
 This utility also creates the metadata.csv file required by piper.

+The utility uses TK for the GUI.
+The user interface is simple and should be intuitive.
+You can delete wav files during the review.
+Run the script again to re-record missing files.

 ```
 python record.py
 cp ~/piper1-gpl/my-training/wav/* ~/piper1-gpl/dataset/